flaviovs/pluca/README.md

 ## Using caches as decorators

-Caches can also be used to decorate functions and cache their return
+Caches can also be used as decorator to cache function return values:
-values:

     >>> @cache
     ... def expensive_calculation(alpha, beta):